-In the pursuit of stratifying patients' risk for diabetes, various diabetes scores, such as the Finnish (FINDRISC) \cite{makrilakis2011validation} and the German (GDRS) \cite{muhlenbruch2018derivation}, were developed over a decade ago.
-These scores leverage logistic regression for predicting the probability of developing diabetes in ten years or employ survival models like Cox regression to predict the time to diabetes onset.
-They incorporate easily obtainable variables such as age, sex, anthropometric measurements, lifestyle, family history, and medication.
+Various predictive models have been developed to stratify diabetes risk, including the Finnish (FINDRISC) \cite{makrilakis2011validation} and German (GDRS) \cite{muhlenbruch2018derivation} diabetes scores, formulated over a decade ago.
+These scores utilize logistic regression to predict the 10-year risk of diabetes or employ survival analysis techniques, such as Cox regression, to estimate the time to diabetes onset.
+They rely on easily obtainable variables, such as age, sex, anthropometric measures, lifestyle, family medical history, and medication use.

-More recently, several machine-learning methods for predicting progression to diabetes from a healthy or prediabetes state have been proposed, demonstrating promising performance \cite{wu2021,cahn2020}.
-However, these studies, while including a large number of subjects, are based on observational data, and subjects with only partially available data are often excluded.
-Hence, caution is warranted when applying these results for decision-making.
+Recent approaches have embraced machine learning (ML) methodologies to predict diabetes progression from healthy or prediabetic states, exhibiting promising results \cite{wu2021,cahn2020}.
+Nevertheless, these studies are primarily based on observational data, frequently excluding subjects with incomplete data, necessitating caution when applying these results clinically.

-Our modeling strategy diverges from previous approaches as we aim to predict whether patients have diabetes mellitus at a fixed point in time based on their current characteristics.
-From a statistical standpoint, this approach offers advantages, allowing for an increased number of cases and mitigating imbalance issues related to prior approximations.
-Additionally, unlike previous models, we introduce a survey sampling mechanism into the model, enabling us to derive reliable and generalizable conclusions about predictions for the American population.
+Our approach differs by focusing on predicting diabetes status at a specific point in time using current patient characteristics.
+This approach provides statistical advantages, increases case numbers, and mitigates imbalance issues common in longitudinal prediction models.
+Additionally, we incorporate a survey-sampling design, enabling robust, generalizable predictions for the U.S. population.

-\subsection{NHANES 2011-2014 data}
+\subsection{NHANES 2011--2014 data}

-Our study draws upon data sourced from the National Health and Nutrition Examination Survey (NHANES) waves 2011–2014 \cite{johnson2014national}.
-NHANES is a comprehensive initiative aimed at furnishing a wide array of descriptive health and nutrition statistics for the civilian non-institutionalized population of the United States.
+We utilized data from the National Health and Nutrition Examination Survey (NHANES) waves 2011--2014 \cite{johnson2014national}, a comprehensive survey targeting the U.S. civilian, non-institutionalized population.